“Glass is light” in stunning new additions at Flint Institute of Arts opening April 21

 In addition to the Craft Wing, on April 21, the FIA opens 3,900 square feet devoted to glass: a hot shop, cold shop, flameworking studio, sculpture studio, and demonstration space.

 In the demonstration space, equipped with gleaming reheating and annealing ovens, there is stadium seating for 90 visitors.
-A $100,000 grant from McLaren Hospital will facilitate free glass-blowing demonstrations in the studio every Saturday for the next three years.
+A $100,000 grant from McLaren Health Care will facilitate free glass-blowing demonstrations in the studio every Saturday for the next three years.

 Those facilities will be available for local artists, and both Kettering University and the UM-Flint are expected to rent space, along with expanding programs of the FIA Art School itself.